Secodis/TSS-WEB/Controls/SecImpl_API-Security.md

 1. APIs MUST be restricted validated using Open API Schema (see [{{site.TITLE_IMPL_INPUTVAL}}]({{site.URL_IMPL_INPUTVAL}}))
 2. External APIs SHOULD only be made available externally using a hardened service/API gateway.
-3. APIs SHOULD implement restrictive limits (max. requests per client or time interval).
+3. APIs SHOULD implement restrictive limits (aka rate limiting, max. requests per client or time interval).

 ## 2. Authentication